-5.4 Business model (scored)
+5.5 Business model (scored)

 We want to understand your expectations about how your project will function and achieve success, to ensure you are being realistic and have considered influencing factors.
+Applicants are strongly encouraged to provide the business model in a spreadsheet as a supplementary document to enable scrutiny of calculations and assumptions.

-5.5 Finance plan (scored)
+5.6 Finance plan (scored)